-Trout Lake Station has year round housing for 29 researchers with an additional 11 beds available in the summer.
+Trout Lake Station has year round housing for 29 researchers with an additional 10 beds available in the summer.
 In addition, the Frost House has 8 beds that can be reserved by senior researchers and can accommodate small informal meetings.
 Trout Lake Station offers opportunities for long or short term research, Laboratory facilities, 1 large and 2 small conference spaces, and classroom fieldtrips.
 The TLS User Guide provides detailed information about staying on station.

 What you need to know